“… our 2019 gender pay report which highlights that on average, women earn more than men across all of our UK sites and divisions…“

-“The data we have submitted to the GEO for the two legal entities we are required to report on show that both have a gender pay gap favouring.
+“The data we have submitted to the GEO for the two legal entities we are required to report on show that both have a gender pay gap favouring men.
 When we combine these two entities with a smaller 3rd entity that did not need to be reported, we find that the overall gender pay gap for the UK favours women instead.
-This is a result of a statistical quirk known as Simpson’s Paradox and is essentially misleading.
+This is a result of a statistical quirk known as Simpson’s Paradox and does not reflect the reality of Novartis UK today.
 More in depth analysis shows that within the various teams that make up Novartis UK, it is still more likely to be the case that higher paying roles will be filled by men and lower paid roles will be filled by women and a lot of work is needed to change this.“

 The moral of Novartis’ story is be aware of Simpson’s paradox and make sure you look at the different layers of the onion.
 Don’t rely on what you see on the surface!